How To Cook Trader Joe’s Chicken Shawarma

 RAVE

-(Update: while I still give this product a Rave I do have a few Rants about it getting continuous price increases since I first wrote this. (orig. $4.49/lb->now $6.99?)
+(update: I still give this a Rave but I do have a Rant about the continuous price increases since I originally wrote this post. (from $4.49/lb-> to currently 6.99)

-Upon cutting the bag open (do carefully!) you’ll immediately smell wonderful “Middle Eastern Shawarma” style spices (Warning – the Turmeric and Anatto in the marinade will stain everything it touches orange including your fingers.
-I recommend using tongs or a fork.
-Your cutting board will get stained too so just use diluted bleach later to clean up).
+Cut the bag open (carefully!)
+You’ll immediately smell the wonderful “Middle Eastern Shawarma” style spices (Be aware the Turmeric and Anatto in the marinade are natural dyes and can stain things easily, even a cutting board.
+If so use diluted bleach later to clean up).

-Any fat you see still on the chicken will melt off during cooking and it keeps the meat moist so I say don’t trim it off, or do it after cooking if any is left.
-I make a few shallow slashes in the thickest parts of the thighs to help even out cooking with the thinner part.
-Optional: blot the chicken with a paper towel to dry them a bit.
-I actually sprinkle on more spices (Smoked Spanish Paprika, Ajika, another sprinkle of ground cumin, etc) as more dry spices on the surface will make it brown up even better, especially the paprika.
+If there is any fat on the chicken, it will melt during cooking and it keeps the meat moist so I say don’t trim it off.
+I do make a few shallow slashes in the thickest parts of the thighs to help even out cooking with the thinnest part.
+Optional: blot the chicken with a paper towel to dry them a bit before adding to the pan.
+TIP: I actually sprinkle on more spices (Smoked Spanish Paprika, Ajika, another sprinkle of ground cumin, etc) as more dry spices on the surface will make it brown better).

 Chicken cooked halfway, with added onion and garlic